Automattic/wp-calypso/packages/calypso-stripe/README.md

 ## withStripeProps

 A higher-order-component function for use when using `useStripe` is not possible.
 Provides the same data as returned by `useStripe` as props to a component.

+## loadStripeLibrary

+Loads the Stripe.js library directly.

+Unlike `StripeHookProvider` and `useStripe`, this does not keep any state, so try not to call it too often.

+This can be useful when you need a different stripe object (eg: for a different country) than the one in `StripeHookProvider`, or if you cannot easily use the provider.

+If `country` is provided, it will be used to determine which Stripe account to load.
+If `paymentPartner` is provided, it will be used instead.
+If neither is provided, the geolocation will be used.